walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots the results.

 - **/06_Meta_analyses_with_ANGI** meta-analyses locus-wide and CNV-breakpoint GWAS association results with a replication study's results using Stouffer's method.
-The folder also contains the summary statistics from the ANGI study used to meta-analyse with the UKB.
+The subfolder **/data** contains the summary statistics from the ANGI study used to meta-analyse with the UKB.

  # CNV Input Data